Stealth aircraft: Modern operations

-In 1990 the F-117 Nighthawk was used in the First Gulf War, where F-117s flew 1,300 sorties and scored direct hits on 1,600 high-value targets in Iraq while accumulating 6,905 flight hours.
+The F-117 Nighthawk was used in the Gulf War in 1990, in which 42 F-117s flew 1,299 sorties and scored 1,664 direct hits with laser-guided bombs while not suffering battle damage, while hitting 1,600 high-value targets in Iraq.
+F-117s flew approximately 168 strikes against Scud-associated targets while accumulating 6,905 flight hours.
 Only 2.5% of the American aircraft in Iraq were F-117s, yet they struck 40% of the strategic targets, dropping 2,000 tons of precision-guided munitions and striking their targets with an 80% success rate.
+However the F-117 still had flaws; it had to refuel and was defenesless in an enemy attack.
+All F-117 sorties had to be refueled.

 In the 1999 NATO bombing of Yugoslavia two stealth aircraft were used by the United States: the veteran F-117 Nighthawk, and the newly introduced B-2 Spirit strategic stealth bomber.
 The F-117 performed its usual role of striking precision high-value targets and performed well, although one F-117 was shot down by a Serbian Isayev S-125 'Neva-M' missile commanded by Colonel Zoltán Dani.
-The then-new B-2 Spirit was highly successful, destroying 33% of selected Serbian bombing targets in the first eight weeks of U.S. involvement in the War.
+A second F-117 was reportedly targeted and possibly struck during Operation Allied Force, with the incident alleged to have occurred on 30th April 1999.
+The aircraft is said to have returned in a damaged condition to Spangdahlem Air Base, but reportedly did not fly again.
+Despite this incident, the United States Air Force continued to operate the F-117 throughout the duration of the campaign.
+The event was later corroborated by another F-117A pilot in 2020; however, the incident remains classified, and only limited details have been disclosed.
+Russian officials confirmed they had examined the wreckage, contributing to the development of the Sukhoi Su-57 fighter and under development Tupolev PAK DA bomber.
+China also allegedly purchased wreckage parts, contributing to the Chengdu J-20 fighter.
+The then-new B-2 Spirit was highly successful, destroying 33% of all Serbian bombing targets in the first eight weeks of U.S. involvement in the war.
 During this war, B-2s flew non-stop to Kosovo from their home base in Missouri and back.